Skip to main content

 Final validation

-Orchestrator validates the final result and reports to the user.
+Orchestrator validates the final result and reports back to the user.

 Parallelism Maximization

-ChatCLI’s prompt system explicitly instructs the AI to maximize parallelism at all levels:
+ChatCLI’s prompt system explicitly instructs the AI to maximize parallelism at every level:

-1. tool_call: Independent operations (read 3 files, search + read) must be emitted in a SINGLE response, not in separate turns
+1. tool_call: Independent operations (read 3 files, search + read) should be emitted in a SINGLE response, not across turns.

-2. agent_call: For 3+ independent tasks, prefer agent_call which runs in parallel goroutines
+2. agent_call: For 3+ independent tasks, prefer agent_call running in parallel goroutines.

-3. Per-turn anchor: Every ReAct loop turn, a reminder reinforces the need for parallelism
+3. Per-turn anchor: Every ReAct loop turn includes a reminder reinforcing the need for parallelism.

 Correct example (3 reads in ONE response):